TheSignPainter98/adjust-keys/README.md

 - KAT keycap models present in the repo were derived from a model kindly provided by [zFrontier][zfrontier] which was found on the [Keycap Designers’][keycap-designers-discord] Discord
   If there are any artifacts not present in the originals, please blame AutoCAD’s `obj` conversion
 - The typeface used in `examples/menacing.svg` is [Noto Serif JP][noto-serif-jp] which uses the [Open Font License][ofl]
-- The keycap representation used in `examples/menacing.svg` is derived from a 2D model by Alex Lin of [zFrontier][zfrontier], which was also found on the [Keycap Designers'][keycap-designers-discord] Discord
+- The keycap representation used in `examples/menacing.svg` is derived from a 2D model by Alex Lin of [zFrontier][zfrontier], which was also found on the [Keycap Designers’][keycap-designers-discord] Discord
 - The example layouts, `examples/layout.yml` is derived from the [ANSI 104][kle-ansi-104] layout example on [KLE][kle]

 Please ensure that credit is given where it is due.